dacrands/gatsby-blog/src/pages/9-27-18-first/index.md

 ```
 <br>

 Note we provide a fallback when assigning the `const API_KEY`.
-If the environment variable being called is not been configured, the app has a value to fallback on.
+If the environment variable being called is not configured, the app has a value to fallback on.
 Try playing around with environment variables to find out why this is a good idea.

 So we're all set.
 Our API-key can be removed the code and now no one will ever be able to see our API-key.